The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 My own cooldown rotation for Bahamut is as follows:

-\- First uptime phase (Flare Breath->Flatten): Ensure you survive the Flare Breath with Dark Mind + TBN and then Living Dead for Flatten.
+\- First uptime phase (Flare Breath -> Flatten): Ensure you survive the Flare Breath with Dark Mind + TBN and then Living Dead for Flatten.

-\- Post-Quickmarch Trio (Tempest Wing tether->Flare Breath->Flatten): Rampart + TBN as the individual Megaflare AoEs go out, and then TBN again for the Flatten.
+\- Post-Quickmarch Trio (Tempest Wing tether -> Flare Breath -> Flatten): Rampart + TBN as the individual Megaflare AoEs go out, and then TBN again for the Flatten.
 Rampart can cover all significant tank damage if timed well.

 \- Post-Blackfire Trio (3x Flare Breath): Shadow Wall during the Gigaflare cast, and then Dark Mind as the cast finishes.
 Apply TBN before or during the Flare Breaths.

-\- Post-Fellruin Trio (Tempest Wing tether->Flare Breath->Flatten->Flare Breath): Rampart+TBN as you are taking your tether.
+\- Post-Fellruin Trio (Tempest Wing tether -> Flare Breath -> Flatten -> Flare Breath): Rampart + TBN as you are taking your tether.
 Rampart will just be coming off cooldown.
 You can take this set of busters if needed with another TBN use to cover the Flatten, but your co-tank will have more mitigation available and should ideally swap or Cover.

 \- Post-Heavensfall Trio (3x Flare Breath): Dark Mind + Shadow Wall + TBN, just like the first triple flares.

-\- Post-Tenstrike Trio (Flatten->Flare Breath): Rampart as the Gigaflare cast finishes, add TBN for the Flatten, and Dark Mind as it becomes available.
+\- Post-Tenstrike Trio (Flatten- > Flare Breath): Rampart as the Gigaflare cast finishes, add TBN for the Flatten, and Dark Mind as it becomes available.

 Your first priority for Reprisal is the Gigaflare casts, but with good coordination you can cover most of the tankbusters as well.
 Ask for Feint on the Flatten casts, as they hurt quite a bit.